Phileosopher/commonplace/hardship-ptsd-release.md

   - Give or request a hug from someone.
 - Make releasing a [morning or evening practice](habits.md) to prevent any further buildup of fears or resentments.

+As release happens, you will feel a surreal change, almost as if part of you was [dying](hardship-death.md).

+- This is because a portion you had [purposed](purpose.md) as being critically important has now been updated to be presently useless, and you're removing those thought patterns.
+- It will be disorienting, but isn't permanent.

 ## Forgiveness

-Forgiveness is technically the final stage of releasing trauma.
+Forgiveness is the final stage of releasing trauma.

 There are multiple possible realms where we may not forgive: